yriyazi/Neural-Network-Implementation-from-Scratch-using-NumPy/README.md

 ## Features

 - Implementation of a feedforward neural network with customizable architecture.
-- Support for various activation functions (e.g., ReLU, sigmoid, tanh).
+- Support for various activation functions (e.g., ReLU, sigmoid, tanh). (it must be defiend in config file)
 - Vectorized operations for efficient computation.
 - Forward and backward propagation for training.
 - Mini-batch gradient descent for optimization.